typicode/pegasus/README.md

 ### Embedded (recommended)

-To save a network call, you can simply paste the following code [pegasus.min.js](https://github.com/typicode/pegasus/blob/master/dist/pegasus.min.js) in your HTML before other scripts.
+To save a network call, you can simply paste the following code [pegasus.min.js](https://github.com/typicode/pegasus/blob/master/dist/pegasus.min.js) in your HTML page before other scripts.
 It's smaller than the Google analytics tracking code.

 ## Demo